-Glenn Lennell GAICD
+Glenn Lennell

-Glenn was appointed as an Associate Director in 2013 and is a member of the Nomination, Development & Remuneration Committee.
+Glenn was appointed as a Director in 2014 and is Chair of the Nomination, Development & Remuneration Committee.

 Glenn has over 35 years' experience in the IT industry in both technical and management positions.
-As a self-taught software developer, he gained experience in a number of IT disciplines moving into business administration and management in the late 1980s.
+As a self-taught software developer, Glenn gained experience in a number of IT disciplines moving into business administration and management in the late 1980s.
 Between 1997 and 2013, Glenn was Chief Executive Officer of HAMBS which provides application software and technical services to 23 of Australia's private health insurers, including Peoplecare.
 In this role, Glenn has worked with a number of government agencies in the development of regulatory change to the private health insurance industry.